Iran's supreme leader warns any US attack would spark 'regional war'

 Khamenei warns US

-Iranian state television reported Khamenei's comments online before airing any footage of his remarks.
+Khamenei spoke to a crowd at his compound in Tehran as Iran marked the start of a dayslong commemoration of the country's 1979 Islamic Revolution.
+He, at one point, described the U.S. as being interested in its oil, natural gas and other mineral resources, saying that they wanted to “seize this country, just as they controlled it before.”

-“The Americans should know that if they start a war, this time it will be a regional war," Khamenei was quoted as saying.
+“The Americans must be aware that if they wage a war this time, it will be a regional war," he said.

-It added that Khamenei said: “We are not the instigators and we do not seek to attack any country.
-But the Iranian nation will deliver a firm blow to anyone who attacks or harasses it.”
+The supreme leader added that: "We are not the instigators, we are not going to be unfair to anyone, we don’t plan to attack any country.
+But if anyone shows greed and wants to attack or harass, the Iranian nation will deal a heavy blow to them.”

 Khamenei also hardened his position on the demonstrations after earlier acknowledging some people had legitimate economic grievances that sparked their protests.
 The demonstrations began Dec.
 28, initially over the collapse of Iran's rial currency.
 It soon grew into a direct challenge to Khamenei's rule.